 - Take Action.
 That stuff scrolling down your news feed that makes your heart break, your jaw clench or smoke come out your ears?
 Use that as a catalyst.
 Just sitting and internalizing that energy is Bad News Bears.
 SO unhealthy.
 Instead, choose one small action you can take that will help in some way.
 Make a donation, pick up the phone, sign a petition, go to a march, send well wishes, show your support in whatever way makes sense to you.
 But DO something besides marinating in the ickiness of it all.
 Directing those feelings into positive action, will help release them.
 It will help the cause and help you feel less powerless.
 Win/win.
 Just remember – you are not solely responsible for fixing everything.
 If everyone does their small part, that all adds up to a giant pile of helpful, positive action.

 - Lastly, and most importantly - Be gentle with yourself and others.
 These are very shaky, vulnerable, nerve wracking times we are living in.
 It’s hard enough to be human on the best of days.
 So, cut yourself some slack.
-Be gentle on yourself.
+Be your own BFF.
 Allow yourself to feel the feels and allow others to do the same.
 None of us is perfect.
 Mistakes happen, tempers flare, we may not always see eye to eye.
 That’s Perfectly o.k.
 Strive to understand the perspective of others who may not deal with things in the same way you do.
 Despite current appearances, we truly are all in this together.